 - Resources are available/attainable to commercialize or implement technology

-- Technology has definitive advantage over status quo
+- Technology has definitive advantage over status quo and demonstrated market potential

 - Aligns to targeted technology sectors

 - Researcher solution to unmet need is fair